Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 14 trips per day across all routes, which equates to approximately 9 weekly trips per individual stop.
+Service frequency averages 13 trips per day across all routes, equating to approximately 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport